vjeux/pokemon-showdown-rs/ABILITIES_TODO.md

 ## Recent Work (Current Session - Continued #14)

-Completed implementations (4 changes):
+Completed implementations (7 changes):
 1. **shedskin** - 33% chance to cure status each turn with onResidual handler
 2. **adaptability** - Increases STAB from 1.5x to 2x with onModifySTAB infrastructure
 3. **aftermath** - Damages attacker by 1/4 max HP when KO'd by contact move
 4. **angerpoint** - Maximizes Attack (+12 stages to +6) when hit by critical hit
+5. **flamebody** - 30% chance to burn attacker on contact
+6. **poisonpoint** - 30% chance to poison attacker on contact
+7. **static** - 30% chance to paralyze attacker on contact

-Progress: 213 → 217 abilities implemented (69.1%)
+Progress: 213 → 220 abilities implemented (70.1%)

 Major infrastructure added:
 - onModifySTAB event system in damage calculation for STAB multiplier modification